How to check if a file exists in Python

 print(f"Backup created: {backup_file}")

-- First, it confirms the source file
+- First, it uses

 Finding and validating log files with pathlib and os.access()